 - Ideally turn off all your bulbs at the mains.
-Install the Hue Essentials app and find the Touchlink button in the app (click to add something / a remote
+Install the Hue Essentials app and find the Touchlink button in the app (click add + > remote > other)

 - Underneath the IKEA remote press the set button four times quickly and wait a few seconds.
+This resets it.
 Hold the remote next to the Philips hue hub.
 Hold down the IKEA remote set button and press the Touchlink button in the app.
 The remote should briefly glow.

 - Turn on the bulb to be controlled at the mains and put the remote right next to it, holding down the remote pair button for a while.
 Keep holding the button until the bulb stops flashing.

 - Repeat for each bulb you want to control or dim.
 Hereon, the dimmer will turn them all on, dim or off in one press.
-The third party Hue app can be removed – though you might find it adds value.
+The third party Hue app can be removed – though I find it adds value.

 update: I get so annoyed that I buy a generation 2 Philips Hue Hub

-While all of the above still holds true, Philips stopped supporting the round gen 1 hub shown above (the app stopped updating and there were so many irks I bought the newer hub cheaply on ebay).
+While all of the above still holds true for a gen 1 hub, Philips stopped supporting the round gen 1 hub shown above (the app stopped updating and there were so many irks I bought the newer hub cheaply on ebay).
 I’m gratified to gain plenty new features, such as bulbs able to remember their last state and that the system once again works with Amazon Alexa / Google Home.

 update: use the IKEA table top dimmer SYMFONISK E1744 as a TV volume control

 The write up of this project is on my to-do list.
-Here’s the short write-up:
+Here’s a summary: